Created on 08-26-2005 12:00 AM Edited on 12-22-2022 01:05 AM By Jean-Philippe_P

 Though ICMP (ping) was also running and probably some DNS requests too, the trace only shows the TCP part.

-The same the other way around (using here ‘host’ we can see the traffic both ways):
+The same the other way around (using here ‘host’, it shows the traffic both ways):

 # diag sniffer packet any 'host 10.109.16.137 and host 172.26.48.21' 1 5